Saran0605/VibeCheck/README.md

 - Team/workspace support for shared prompt history and cost accountability
 - Expand the classifier from heuristic rules to a lightweight trained model once enough real usage data has accumulated

-*This README is intended as the first document a judge reads.
-For the full development journey — problem discovery, design decisions, and what we learned along the way — see our [Medium write-up](#).*